Greitens RINO video spurred threats to family, lawyer says

 COLUMBIA, Mo.
 (AP) — The family of Missouri U.S. Senate candidate Eric Greitens has been subjected to “serious threats” in the days since he released a violent campaign video in which he declares he’s “hunting” RINOs, or Republicans in Name Only, the lawyer for his ex-wife said in court Thursday.

-Attorney Helen Wade said Sheena Greitens has received written threats, noting her email address is a public record because she’s an employee at a public university.
+Attorney Helen Wade said during a court hearing in the former couple’s child custody case that Sheena Greitens has received written threats, noting her email address is a public record because she’s an employee at a public university.

-After the gun-toting campaign video was released, “she’s received some serious threats,” Wade said.

-“She’s scared,” Wade added during a hearing in the former couple’s child custody case.
-She said the video “has created a situation where others may perceive it as a call to arms.”

 The hearing was part of the case to decide whether custody of the couple’s two sons should be overseen by a court in Missouri or in Texas, where Sheena Greitens and the boys now live.
 In a March affidavit as part of the case, Sheena Greitens accused her ex-husband of verbal and physical abuse.

 Greitens, who resigned as Missouri governor in June 2018 after an extramarital affair spawned a criminal charge in St. Louis, has repeatedly called the abuse allegations lies.
-He accused Sheena Greitens of collaborating with people he considers RINOs — Republicans in Name Only — such as Senate Minority Leader Mitch McConnell and longtime GOP operative Karl Rove, in an effort to sabotage his Senate campaign.
+He accused Sheena Greitens of collaborating with people he considers RINOs in an effort to sabotage his Senate campaign.

 The 38-second campaign ad that dropped Monday shows Eric Greitens brandishing a shotgun.
 An armed tactical team breaks into a home and throws what appear to be flash-bang grenades.
 Greitens enters through the smoke and says: “Join the MAGA crew.
 Get a RINO hunting permit.
 There’s no bagging limit, no tagging limit and it doesn’t expire until we save our country.”